kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

 ###### Line Chart

-Little explanation is rquired.
+Little explanation is required.
 I encountered some minor difficulty when formatting the date, due to Excel classing `Date` as text, nothing a quick ~~google~~ DuckDuckGo couldn't fix.

 <p align="center">
   <a href="../img/linechart.png">